Seachtain Ceoil Chois FharraigeWorkshop Tutors & Visiting Musicians

 Jacqueline was born in London to Irish parents who had emigrated to England in the early 1950s.
 She grew up listening to traditional music, her father Tommy McCarthy being a piper and concertina player from Clare.
 Musicians like Máirtín Byrnes, Raymond Roland, Roger Sherlock, Danny Meehan, Paddy Taylor and Bobby Casey were all part of a thriving music scene that Jacqueline experienced first hand.
 She also recalls meeting John Kelly and Willie Clancy during frequent visits to Ireland.
 With her father Tommy, sisters Marion and Bernadette and brother Tommy, she performed throughout Ireland and the UK - including The Royal Albert Hall, London.
 Since 1987 she has been living in Co.
 Galway where she teaches concertina.
 She is a regular performer at the Willie Clancy Summer School in Co.
 Clare and has toured the U.S. on several occasions with her husband Tommy Keane.
 In 1995 they released an album “The Wind Among the Reeds” and in 1999 she released “The Hidden Note” featuring the McCarthy family, Tommy Keane and Alec Finn.

 Angelina Carberry was born in Manchester into a County Longford musical family steeped in traditional music.
-Though her style echoes that of her grandfather, Kevin Carberry, Angelina has developed a light handed, sparkling touch on the banjo.
-Over the years, Angelina has developed a highly personal style with unique rhythmical characteristics.
+Though her style echoes that of her grandfather, Kevin Carberry, Angelina has developed a light handed, sparkling touch on the banjo - a highly personal style with unique rhythmical characteristics.
 Her unmistakable banjo sound is captured on her solo 2005 CD, ‘An Traidisún Beo’, which was awarded one of the Irish Echo’s Top 10 CD’S of the year.
 In addition to performing, Angelina is also a respected music teacher and popular banjo tutor at many festivals throughout the country and abroad.
 She has toured throughout Ireland, Europe and Japan and annually in North America that included appearances at major festivals (Catskills Irish Arts Week in N.Y, the Swannanoa Gathering in Asheville, N.C, and the Augusta Heritage Week in Elkins, W.V).
 She has taught master classes at the Irish World Academy of Music and Dance, University Limerick and is a regular tutor at the Scoil Éigse Summer School.